corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/operating/node-administration.md

 The following JMX statistics are exported:

-* Corda specific metrics: see node-metrics for a list
+* Corda specific metrics: see [Node metrics](../../node-metrics.md) for a list.
-* Apache Artemis metrics: queue information for P2P and RPC services
+* Apache Artemis metrics: queue information for P2P and RPC services.
-* JVM statistics: classloading, garbage collection, memory, runtime, threading, operating system
+* JVM statistics: classloading, garbage collection, memory, runtime, threading, operating system.

 ### Notes for production use